 Funded PhD studentships

-PhD Studentship on the DUNE Experiment
+PhD Studentship on the NOvA Neutrino Experiment

 Probing the Higgs boson, the most recently discovered fundamental particle, and one unlike anything else in the SM, is a critical priority in the search for new physics at the LHC.
 The Higgs boson is responsible for giving fundamental particles their mass and has the strongest interaction with the largest mass particles.
 The top quark is the heaviest fundamental particle in the SM and therefore has the strongest coupling to the Higgs.
 This makes LHC collisions where a Higgs is produced with a top-quark pair (ttH) one of the most exciting places to look for signs of new physics.
-The candidate will play a leading role in new differential measurements of ttH in the H->leptons decay mode using the Run 3 data.
+The candidate will play a leading role in new measurements of ttH in the H->leptons decay mode using Run 3 data.
 This will provide fresh sensitivity to the top quark-Higgs interaction and the Higgs boson’s interaction with itself that will lead to world-leading sensitivity to new physics.
 The importance of this work goes beyond understanding the Higgs boson.
 The interplay between the strength of the top-Higgs interaction and the Higgs self-interaction is directly related to the stability of the Universe at a quantum level and the exact (CP) nature of the top-Higgs interaction could hold the answer to why we exist at all - why the Universe is matter-dominated.
+Efforts are ongoing to combine measurements of ttH with those of ttW, ttZ and more which all share a similar final state.
+The candidate will also be involved in such efforts including searching for new physics via effective field theory (EFT) techniques.
+The ATLAS-Sussex group has made significant contributions to measurements of ttH, ttW and ttll production in multi-lepton final states performed so far in ATLAS: profiting from this experience in the group, the candidate will be ideally positioned to make large impact in this sector, also through close contact with CERN-based experts.
+(Supervisor: Dr Josh McFayden)

 FASER(2): Looking forward to new physics